Improving Variational Counterdiabatic Driving with Weighted Actions and Computer Algebra: Appendix to the general framework

 For example, let us consider that $J(\lambda) \equiv J$ is a parity operator independent of $\lambda$ with the eigenvalues $j_n(\lambda) \equiv j_n =\pm 1$.
 The eigenstates are then split into even-parity ($j_n = +1$) and odd-parity ($j_n=-1$) states.
 Let us also assume that the driving operator $A_\mu$ has even parity for all $\mu$, meaning that $JA_\mu J=A_\mu$.
 Then, the matrix element $[V(\bm \alpha)-\Phi(\lambda)]_{mn}$ is nonzero only when the states $m$ and $n$ have the same parity.
 In this case, we can use $\mathcal{P}_\lambda(H(\lambda),J)=[H(\lambda)-E_\lambda^{(K)}]^K(J + 1)$ to prioritize the suppression of nonadiabatic transitions between even-parity states.
 With this choice, $\mathcal{P}_\lambda(\epsilon_n(\lambda),j_n)$ is zero for any odd-parity $n$, and thus the weighted action only penalizes the nonadiabatic transitions between even-parity states.

-Note that the conventional variational method on a conserved subspace of $H(\lambda)$ has already been considered for a specific system.
+Note that the idea of focusing on a conserved subspace of $H(\lambda)$ has already been considered for the conventional variational method on a specific system.
 Reference~\cite{Passarelli2020CounterdiabaticDriving} studies the $p$-spin Hamiltonian on spin-1/2 systems, which conserves the total spin.
 The study compares the conventional variational method applied to the subspace of the maximum total spin with that applied to the whole Hilbert space, finding that the former outperforms the latter for a severely underparameterized ansatz.
 Since including $J(\lambda)$ in our proposal is considered a much generalized version of this specific result, we expect that the inclusion of $J(\lambda)$ would indeed improve the driving fidelity.